-Recently the municipality claimed ownership of the factory with a violent attempt to evict its users and demolish the factory for their gentrifying idea of a Center of contemporary arts (see CSU Rog).
+In 2016 the municipality claimed ownership of the factory with a violent attempt to evict its users and demolish the factory for their gentrifying idea of a Center of contemporary arts (see CSU Rog).
 Rog users protested against it with strong support from the media, broader public and foreign artists, like graffiti artist BLU who painted a big mural about all that’s happening there.

 In the beginning of June squatters lost the court battle against the municipality.
 It is only a question of days until the police shows up and evicts the premises.
 Visit this important space of cultural alternatives before it’s gone forever!